mikakallberg/Project-Portfolio-5-DRF/testing.md

    ![Profiles](assets/images_readme/profiles_created_in_admin.png)
 #
 - Testing done on profile:
-   - Possible for superuser to edit user profiles in UI.
+   - Possible for superuser to edit user profile in UI.
       - Future testing to see if another regular user can change info on other users.
    - Testing done on profile 1, 3 and 5 after adding authentication.
 Testing also in logged out state.
 Only owner can access edit tool for profile.
    -After refactoring: